MoZyo/RedmiBook-13-10th-Gen-Intel-Hackintosh/README.md

 * Generate your SMBIOS and put info in the 'Generic' part of config.plist.
 * Open a terminal in `ComboJack` folder and run `ComboJack_Installer/install.sh`.
 (Optional)
   - It is known to make headphone sound quality better.
+  - No need for a disabled SIP.
+Safe to install and you can uninstall later.

 ## Discuss
 ##### [Telegram Group](https://t.me/joinchat/HxHwZxsyG7uMd2Acj0uirw)